tldraw/tldraw/packages/tlstore/api-report.md

 // @public
 export type AllRecords<T extends Store<any>> = ExtractR<ExtractRecordType<T>>;

-// Warning: (ae-incompatible-release-tags) The symbol "assertIdType" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public
 export function assertIdType<R extends UnknownRecord>(id: string | undefined, type: RecordType<R, any>): asserts id is ID<R>;

-// Warning: (ae-incompatible-release-tags) The symbol "BaseRecord" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public
 export interface BaseRecord<TypeName extends string, Id extends ID<UnknownRecord>> {
     // (undocumented)